Moroccan nationalism: Nationalism during and after WW2

-In November of 1952, Tunisian labor leader and pro-nationalist Farhat Hached was assassinated in Tunis.
+In November 1952, Tunisian labor leader and pro-nationalist Farhat Hached was assassinated in Tunis.
 This led to riots in Casablanca on December 8.
 These riots began on December 7 in one of the biggest Casablanca shantytowns Carrières centrales where a crowd of 5000 according to local press descended upon shops that stayed upon despite the strike and descended into a police station.
 Over 3500 workers organised by the Casablanca trade unions staged a demonstration out of sympathy.
 It was disrupted brutally by French police.
 This led to a rampage by Europeans into the native quarter which led to hundreds being killed or injured.
 400 people died in the clashes between the police and Moroccan rioters.
 Boniface, the French police chief in charge of the Casablanca region, used the riots as an excuse to violently repress trade union members and general Moroccan population leading to a massacre of Carrières centrales.